-in places that have the things they need; for instance, deer eat buds and leaves and therefore usually live in forested areas, grasses need sunlight so they often grow in meadows, and so on).
-(K-ESS3-1) Explain why plants and animals have different habitats to meet needs Engineering Reporting Topics Grade Level Standards Standard Summary Defining Problems Ask questions, make observations, and gather information about a situation people want to change to define a simple problem that can be solved through the development of a new or improved object or tool (for example, approach a situation that people want to change or create a problem to be solved through engineering, and ask questions, make observations, and gather information to clarify the problem, understanding that a problem must be clearly understood before a solution can be designed).
-(K-ETS1-1) Students will: • Ask questions and make accurate observations about a problem Designing Solutions Develop a simple sketch, drawing, or physical model to illustrate how the shape of an object helps it function as needed to solve a given problem (for example, convey a design solution through a sketch, drawing, or physical model in order to communicate problem-solving ideas to other people).
-(K-ETS1-2) Students will: • Explain how the shape of an object helps it solve a problem.
-Evaluating and Testing Solutions Analyze data from tests of two objects designed to solve the same problem to compare the strengths and weaknesses of how each performs (for example, test two different solutions to the same problem and compare their performances).
-(K-ETS1-3) Students will: Compare the strengths and weaknesses of two objects in solving a problem
+Reporting Topics Grade Level Standards Competency Statement Defining Problems Ask questions, make observations, and gather information about a situation people want to change to define a simple problem that can be solved through the development of a new or improved object or tool (for example, approach a situation that people want to change or create a problem to be solved through engineering, and ask questions, make observations, and gather information to clarify the problem, understanding that a problem must be clearly understood before a solution can be designed).
+(K-ETS1-1) Students will: Ask questions, make observations, and gather information about a situation in order to define a problem Designing Solutions Develop a simple sketch, drawing, or physical model to illustrate how the shape of an object helps it function as needed to solve a given problem (for example, convey a design solution through a sketch, drawing, or physical model in order to communicate problem-solving ideas to other people).
+(K-ETS1-2) Students will: Illustrate how the shape of an object helps it work to solve a problem Evaluating and Testing Analyze data from tests of two objects designed to solve the same problem to compare the strengths and weaknesses of how each performs (for example, test Students will: